Emmanuelle REUNGOAT

 “The Yellow Vests as Protagonists: Ordinary Citizens Entering Politics” (with F. Buton and C. Jouhanneau), *Participations*, 41(1), 2025, pp. 61–90.

-(with J-Y. Dormagen and L. Michel),“When Green Divides Yellow: How Divisions Over Ecology Operate Within the Yellow Vests Movement,” *Ecologie et politique*, 62, 2021.
+(with J-Y. Dormagen and L. Michel),“When the Greens Divide the Yellow Vests: How Divisions Over Environmental Issues Operate Within the Yellow Vests Movement,” *Ecologie et politique*, 62, 2021.

-“Conducting On-Site Surveys of an Ongoing Protest Movement: A Study of the Yellow Vests,”Yellow Vests Research Collective, Revue Française de science politique, 2019, No. 5–6, Vol. 69.
+“Conducting an On-Site Survey of an Ongoing Protest Movement: A Study of the Yellow Vests,”Yellow Vests Research Collective, Revue Française de science politique, 2019, No. 5–6, Vol. 69.

-“Mobilizing Europe in national competition: The case of the French National Front,”in the special issue (ed.
-N. Brack & N. Startin) “The times they are a-changin’: Euroscepticism from the margins to the mainstream,” International Political Science Review, June 2015, 36 (3), pp. 296–310.
+“Mobilizing Europe in National Competition: The Case of the French Front National,”in the special issue (edited by N. Brack and N. Startin) “The Times They Are a-Changin’: Euroscepticism from the Margins to the Mainstream,” *International Political Science Review*, June 2015, 36 (3), pp. 296–310.

 “Anti-EU Parties & the People.
-An Analysis of Populism in French Euromanifestos”in special issue (S. Dechezelles & L. Neumayer), “Is Populism a Side-Effect of European Integration?
+An Analysis of Populism in French Euromanifestos”in a special issue (S. Dechezelles & L. Neumayer), “Is Populism a Side Effect of European Integration?
 Radical Parties and the Europeanization of Political Competition,”Perspectives on European Politics & Society, 2010, Vol. 11, No. 3, pp. 292–312.

 Preprints, articles in non-peer-reviewed journals, and dictionary entries